MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="nfs-auth"></a>
 ##### Authorization

 *root* user must be authorized for client access to able to mount.
-By default it is not needed (authorization is '\*').
+In secured cluster, *nfs* user needs to be authorized too.
+By default this is not needed, authorization is '\*'.
 See *authorization* parameter.

 Example of changing HADOOP default ACL to more strict settings:

      authorization => {
        'rules' => 'limit',
-       'security.client.protocol.acl' => 'root hadoop,hbase,hive,spark,users'
+       'security.client.protocol.acl' => 'root,nfs hadoop,hbase,hive,spark,users'
        'security.service.authorization.default.acl' => ' hadoop,hbase,hive,spark,users',
      }